 The president discouraged Ugandans from shaking hands saying it could help prevent the spread of the pandemic that has confined over a billion people in the world to their homes.

 “No shaking of hands.
 I see you people knocking elbows; elbows for what?
 I have seen you and greeted you.
 Why do I need to knock your elbow?
 Those are idiotic things,” he said.

 “To the school children [who] were sent home, please stay home, do not loiter.
 The address we sent you was to stay at home, not the trading centres.
 Otherwise reckless movement poses a risk of contracting the virus.
-The other day I was telling you how we survived smallpox.
+The other day I was telling you how we survived smallpox of 1881.
 It was by staying at home.
 It killed some people but those who stayed home survived.”

 President Museveni also reiterated the directive for bars and nightclubs to remain closed in order to curb the spread of the virus.

 “Night clubs and bars are not workplaces.
 They are ad-hoc and anybody comes in and that's where the danger is.
 Therefore, they should all be closed.”